TechTeamer/timestamp_service/README.md

 Timestamp
 =============

-Trustedtimestamp service implements the generate, import and verification of timestamps.
+Trustedtimestamp service implements the generate and verification of timestamps.

 * [Install](#install)
 * [Usage](#usage)